andrea993/QAudioLib/README.md

 This library allows to manage stereo audio signal, 16bit PCM with a sampling rate of 44100Hz.
 It provides `QAudioLibBuffer` that overloads and improve the Qt `QAudioBuffer`, `QAudioLibFreqBuffer` that works with complex number to work in the frequency domain and `Mathematics` class that perform common signal processing operations.

 ##Build
-This library is static, if you want to build and run the example benchmark `TESTqAudioLib` do the follow:
+This library is static, if you want to build and run the example benchmark `TESTqAudioLib` do the following:
 ````bash
 #build library
 cd QaudioLib